DSaatz/webcrawler/README.md

 In contrast to their implementation, this version was created in Python with the goal of getting familiar with the Python ecosystem in preparation for future Python-heavy projects.

+## Status / ROADMAP

+- Before I go and build yet another frontend (which I have done several times in the past).
+I might pursuit learning more about data analytics to implement these features in the logic first.
+Onwards it will be more useful to actually build the UI, when more features are available.

+- After that I will also look more into the deployment process.

 ## Goals & Focus

 The main focus of this project is to: